 Laser Hair Removal should work very well for the right candidates, but not all Laser Hair Removal machines (or the technicians performing the treatments) are created equal.
-In fact, many clinics advertising “Laser Hair Removal” are not using an actual laser, but are using IPL.
+In fact, many clinics advertising “Laser Hair Removal” are not using an actual laser but are using IPL.
 IPL (Intense Pulsed Light) is a shallower wavelength (depth) and is powered by a light bulb, which makes it not nearly as powerful as a laser.
 As Laser Hair Removal works via the light seeking out the pigment in the attached hair follicle, which absorbs the heat and is then destroyed.
-IPL typically does not have the same power of a laser and is usually not strong enough to completely destroy the follicle, only stun it.
+IPL typically does not have the same power of a laser and is usually not strong enough to destroy the follicle, only stun it.
 Its energy is also highly absorbed by targets other than the hair follicle, such as hemoglobin (veins) and pigment, so much of the laser’s energy does not make it to the deeper follicles.
 Most IPL treatments may seem to help for a while, but they do not usually retain the results long term.
-The reason IPL is commonly used for hair removal is that the equipment is purchased for its cost effectiveness and versatility, as it also can be used to effectively treat superficial pigment and facial vascularity (photo facials).
+The reason IPL is commonly used for hair removal is that the equipment is purchased for its cost-effectiveness and versatility, as it also can be used to effectively treat superficial pigment and facial vascularity (photo facials).
 This makes it appealing for many small businesses, but it may not be the best technology for effective hair removal for the client.
-Effective, permanent hair reduction is definitely possible, but requires 2 things; an experienced technician and a good quality, well-maintained LASER.
+Effective, permanent hair reduction is possible, but requires 2 things; an experienced technician and a superior quality, well-maintained LASER.

 Myth – If I go to a Doctor rather than a Hair or Beauty Salon, I will get a safer treatment:

 Many people believe that going to see a doctor will ensure that they receive a safer treatment and better results; however, this is not always the case.
-What matters most with laser safety and efficacy is the training and experience of the technician who will actually be performing the treatment.
+What matters most with laser safety and efficacy is the training and experience of the technician who will be performing the treatment.
 Unless they have attended specialized laser training, doctors and nurses do not automatically understand how lasers work or how to use them.
 Even in clinics where there are doctors present, they are typically not the ones performing the treatments and have hired laser technicians to work with them.
 There is also no governing body for laser operation in Canada and there is currently no official certification.
 Any doctor (or anyone for that matter!) can purchase a laser, but this does not necessarily mean that they are experienced with them, or qualified to perform safe and effective treatments.
 Always ask questions in your consultation.
 Ensure that your laser technician has been certified by a third party, as well as the laser equipment manufacturer.
-Ask if they have at least a couple of years of experience, or will be closely supervised by someone who does.
+Ask if they have at least a couple of years of experience or will be closely supervised by someone who does.

-Myth – People with dark skin or light colored hair can’t receive laser hair removal
+Myth – People with dark skin or light-colored hair can’t receive laser hair removal

 There is merit to this myth, however, it is not necessarily true.
 As the laser seeks out pigment (color) in the hair follicle inside the skin, the greater the color difference between the laser’s target and the surrounding tissue, the easier it is for the laser to find where it needs to go and do its job.
-With that said, technology is advancing every day and many people with dark skin or darker blonde hair can absolutely receive safe, permanent, effective hair reduction with a newer, good quality laser.
+With that said, technology is advancing every day and many people with dark skin or darker blonde hair can absolutely receive safe, permanent, effective hair reduction with a newer, superior quality laser.
 For those with white, light red or very light blonde hair, the rules of physics just aren’t fair.
 Dark absorbs light, white reflects it.
-So, the lighter hair follicles can’t be seen by the laser and unfortunately, currently there isn’t any effective technology available.
+So, the lighter hair follicles can’t be seen by the laser and unfortunately, currently, there isn’t any effective technology available.